Skip to main content

 async def stream_response():

-stream = await client.chat.completions.create(
+stream = client.chat.completions.create(

 model="meta-llama/llama-3.1-8b-instruct",